 Our Senior Leadership Team is deeply committed to the success of every Capital City student.
 Get to know our leaders below.
 Please reach out if you have any questions about Capital City.

-Karen has an M.S.
-Ed. from Harvard University with a Concentration in Educational Leadership.
+Karen has her M.Ed from Harvard University in Educational Leadership.
 She also has her M.S.
 Ed. in Elementary Education from the University of Pennsylvania and her B.A. in Public Policy Studies from Duke University.
 She was a member of the Leadership Greater Washington Class of 2015.

 Outside of school, Karen enjoys hiking, swimming, biking, vegetarian cooking, traveling and spending time with her son, Darian.